Ordered vs Disordered States of the Random-Field Model in Three Dimensions: Introduction

 Numerical evidence of the Bragg/elastic glass has been inconclusive so far.
-Early numerical work on $1d$ (Ref. \onlinecite{DC-PRB1991}) and $2d$ (Ref. \onlinecite{Dieny-PRB1990}) spin systems with quenched randomness established strong non-equilibrium effects, such as magnetic hysteresis and dependence on initial conditions.
-Defect-free spin models with relatively large RF and random anisotropy have been studied numerically on small lattices by Fisch. \cite{Fisch} In three dimensions strong non-equilbrium effects have been reported in Refs.\ \onlinecite{Gingras-Huse-PRB1996,GCP-EPL13,GCP-PRB13}.
-Numerical studies of the $2d$ $xy$ model \cite{Fisher-PRL99} revealed that pinning of vortices prevented the system from annihilation of vortex-antivortex pairs and froze it in the vortex glass state.
-In line with the conjecture made in Ref.\ \onlinecite{Fisher-PRL1997} it was suggested in Ref.\ \onlinecite{GCP-PRB13} that the high energy cost of vortex loops was preventing the spins in the $xy$ $3d$ RF model from relaxing to a disordered state from the initially ordered state.
-At elevated temperatures, however, the numerical evidence of the power-law decay of correlations in a $2d$ random-field $xy$ model has been recently obtained by Perret et al. \cite{Perret-PRL2012} In the absence of topological defects, the evidence of the logarithmic growth of misalignment with the size of the system has been also found in $2d$ Monte Carlo studies of a crystal layer on a disordered substrate and for pinned flux lattices. \cite{Zeng,Rieger} Power-law decay of spin-spin correlations has been reported in Monte Carlo studies of the RF Heisenberg model, \cite{Itakura-03} as well as for the $xy$ model. \cite{Itakura-05} As to real experiments, large areas of defect-free flux lattices have been reported in Ref.\ \onlinecite{Klein-Nature2001}.
-The comparison of such experiments with theory, however, is hampered by the fact that for a weak disorder the correlation length in $3d$ can be very large, making it difficult to distinguish large defect-free slightly disordered domains from the Bragg glass.
+Early numerical work on $1d$ (Ref. \cite{DC-PRB1991}) and $2d$ (Ref. \cite{Dieny-PRB1990}) spin systems with quenched random anisotropy established strong non-equilibrium effects, such as magnetic hysteresis and dependence on the initial conditions.
+Defect-free spin models with relatively large RF and random anisotropy have been studied numerically on small lattices by Fisch. \cite{Fisch} In three dimensions strong non-equilbrium effects have been reported in Refs.\ \cite{Gingras-Huse-PRB1996,GCP-EPL2013,GCP-PRB13}.
+Numerical studies of the $2d$ elastic media with pinning centers (that is similar to $2d$ $xy$ model) \cite{Fisher-PRL99} revealed that pinning creates dislocations and thus destroys the Bragg glass.
+In line with the conjecture made in Ref.\ \cite{Fisher-PRL1997}, it was suggested in Ref.\ \cite{GCP-PRB13} that the high energy cost of vortex loops was preventing the spins in the $xy$ $3d$ RF model from relaxing to a disordered state from the initially ordered state.
+At elevated temperatures, however, the numerical evidence of the power-law decay of correlations in a $2d$ random-field $xy$ model has been recently obtained by Perret et al. \cite{Perret-PRL2012} In the absence of topological defects, the evidence of the logarithmic growth of misalignment with the size of the system has been also found in $2d$ Monte Carlo studies of a crystal layer on a disordered substrate and for pinned flux lattices. \cite{Zeng,Rieger} The power-law decay of spin-spin correlations has been reported in Monte Carlo studies of the RF Heisenberg model, \cite{Itakura-03} as well as for the $xy$ model. \cite{Itakura-05} As to the real experiments, large areas of defect-free flux lattices have been reported in Ref.\ \cite{Klein-Nature2001}.
+The comparison of such experiments with theory is hampered, however, by the fact that for a weak disorder the correlation length in $3d$ can be very large, making it difficult to distinguish large defect-free slightly disordered domains from the Bragg glass.